Terms of Service

 - You are responsible for traffic.
 Every request authenticated by your token counts against your account's limits, applies to your stored content, and is your responsibility — whether issued by you, by an integration you authorized, or by a third party who obtained your token.

 - Revocation.
-You can revoke any token from your profile at any time.
-We may also revoke a token (or all tokens for an account) on reasonable notice if its use threatens the integrity, security, or availability of the Service, or appears to be circumventing rate or capacity limits.
+You can revoke any token from your profile at any time, and withdraw a connected application's access — by revoking the token it uses or, for an OAuth connection, by disconnecting it from that client or asking us to revoke it.
+We may also revoke a token, withdraw a connected application's access, or revoke all credentials for an account on reasonable notice if their use threatens the integrity, security, or availability of the Service, or appears to be circumventing rate or capacity limits.

 - Idempotent retries.
 The API accepts an